Fahro Alihodžić: Professional career

 After going undrafted in the 2014 NBA draft, Alihodžić began his pro career in the Hungarian League with Kaposvári in 2014.
 In 3 games he got averaged 6 points, 5.7 rebounds, 2.3 steals and 1.3 blocks per game.
 He left the team on November due to club financial problems and joined Rethymno of the Greek Basket League.
 In 9 games averaged 4.7 points and 2.3 rebounds per game including a very impressive performance vs AEK Athens scoring 16 points 8/11 7 rebounds in 17 minutes.
 On 30 January 2015, he signed with Estudiantes Concordia in Argentina LigaA for the rest of the season.
 In 14 games averaging 8 points and 4.1 rebounds per game.

 On 13 September 2015, Alihodžić moved to the Greek A2 Basket League club Promitheas Patras.
 With the club, he won the promotion to the Greek Basket League, after Promitheas finished third in the regular season then losing in the A2 Playoff final.
 Very impressive year in his career with A2 Honorable Mention, in 29 games averaging 10.6 points (team 3rd leading scorer) and team leading rebounder with 6.2 rebounds.

-On 5 August 2016, Alihodzic inked a two-year deal with Panionios.
+On 5 August 2016, Alihodzic signed a two-year deal with Panionios.

 On 22 October 2020, Alihodžić signed with the London Lions for the 2020–21 BBL season.

+On October 15, 2025, he signed with BC Prievidza of the Extraliga.